uqlibrary/technology-training/Shell/installation.md

 ### Git for Windows on a library computer

-If you can't install software on your own laptop, you can still use the library computers:
+The software is also available on the library computers:

 1. Launch ZENworks;
 1. Search for "Git for Windows" and double-click on the icon to install it;